 Unlike website design choices, your domain name will impact your site’s success in nearly every area — including SEO, click-through rate, branding, client conversions, social media traffic, and even offline advertising.

-Whether clients are finding you through organic searches, paid ads, or social media, your domain name is the online door to your private practice.
+Whether clients are finding you through organic searches, paid ads, directory listings, or social media, your domain name is the online door to your private practice.
 Make sure the door is clearly marked.

 Taking time to make a strategic, informed URL choice now can increase traffic and give you a leg up on your competition.